Skip to content

 2. Perform a right-click while the Advanced key is selected and choose New > DWORD (32-bit) Value.

-3. When the new DWORD entry is created, rename it as “LastActiveClick”.
+3. When the new DWORD entry is created, rename it to “LastActiveClick”.

 4. Now, double-click on LastActiveClick and replace ‘0‘ with ‘1‘ in the Value Data field.

-5. Finally, click on the OK button to save the changes and restart your PC.
+5. Finally, click OK to save the changes and restart your PC.

 We’ll add more Windows 11 registry hacks and tweaks to this article very soon.